Market-imposed environmental disclosures

 While the three regulatory frameworks do not currently have any immediate impacts on the red meat industry, the expected impacts include hurdles to market access, the burden of compulsory compliance, competitive price pressure, and the cost of practice change.
 The study concluded that industry has approximately 1–2 years before demonstrating environmental performance credentials to market authorities and commercial customers will become routine.

-Previous in this focus area 15 September 2023 Feasibility study for a refuse derived fuel created from paunch, biosolids and construction and demolition waste Next in this focus area 01 June 2015 Meat processor opportunities for emissions reduction fund participation
+Previous in this focus area 30 November 2017 Management, containment and reuse options for water runoff in red meat processing facilities Next in this focus area 01 June 2015 Meat processor opportunities for emissions reduction fund participation